sebastiansandqvist/s-route/README.md

 The following nonstandard features are *not* supported:

-- nested objects within query strings
+- Nested objects within query strings
-- nested arrays within query strings
+- Nested arrays within query strings
-- arrays set using index values (for instance `?foo[0]=bar&foo[1]=baz`)
+- Arrays set using index values (for instance `?foo[0]=bar&foo[1]=baz`)

 ### Browser support

 The router relies on the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History) which is supported in Internet Explorer versions 10 and above.

 The code for the router is written in es6.
-A transpiled version is available in `s-router/bundle`.
-For developers using a transpiler anyway (or writing code for es6-ready browsers only), you need only import from `s-router`.
+A transpiled version is available in `s-route/bundle`.
+For developers using a transpiler anyway (or writing code for es6-ready browsers only), you need only import from `s-route`.

 ### Demo